 • B.A., University of North Carolina, Chapel Hill, with distinction and highest honors

 • Law and Economics

-Susan Navarro Smelcer, assistant professor of law, focuses her research at the intersection of data analysis and legal decision-making.
-In particular, Professor Smelcer is interested in how common data problems affect how litigants, courts, and agencies assess risk, liability, and damages.
+Susan Navarro Smelcer, assistant professor of law, focuses her research at the intersection of data analytics and legal decision-making.
+In particular, Professor Smelcer uses quantitative methods and text analytics techniques to better understand how litigants, courts, and agencies assess risk, liability, and damages.
 Professor Smelcer is also affiliated with the Legal Analytics & Innovation Initiative (LAII) at the College of Law.
 Through the LAII, Professor Smelcer teaches courses on empirical research design and quantitative methodology to students earning the Legal Analytics Certificate.

 Professor Smelcer also conducts research on judicial decision-making, with a particular emphasis on how judges use non-majority opinions to influence the law.
 Her dissertation uses game theory and quantitative analysis to examine how dissenting opinions in the U.S. Supreme Court have evolved over time and the conditions under which they influence legal change.
 Professor Smelcer’s work has been published in the Cornell Law Review, N.Y.U.
 Law Review, Judicature, Political Research Quarterly, PS: Political Science and Politics, and Studies in American Political Development.